-The proposal establishes a note to make readers aware that the rehabilitation of skunks, wolves and wolfdog hybrids is prohibited, and directs readers to the department's website for additional information on the rehabilitation of deer and threatened or endangered species.
+The proposal establishes a note to make readers aware that the rehabilitation of skunks, wolves and wolf-dog hybrids is prohibited, and directs readers to the department's website for additional information on the rehabilitation of deer and threatened or endangered species.
 These provisions should improve the usefulness of this chapter to readers.

 These rules establish requirements for basic and advanced licensees to add new species to their license authority.
-The requirements are designed to better assure that the licensee has experience with those species before working on them.
+The requirements are designed to better assure that the licensee has experience and knowledge with those species before working on them.
+For migratory birds, federal regulations require 100 hours of experience before adding a migratory bird to a license.
+For other species, the department would work with the wildlife rehabilitation advisory council to develop guidance that establishes the appropriate amount of experience and knowledge that is needed.